CheatingBoy6890/Open-Lasertag-System-Tagger/Hardware/README.md

 ##
 ## Perf matrix board
 The schematic for using a breadboard is in the .diy format.
-These filed can be viewed and edited using DIY Layout creator which you can find here: https://bancika.github.io/diy-layout-creator/
+These files can be viewed and edited using DIY Layout creator which you can find here: https://bancika.github.io/diy-layout-creator/
 ##